mlekkha/EryNeu/README.md

 	fly_sa.mpi -t -s bs -a 0.001 -f 6 file

-`unfold` program is used run the model and estimate the gene expression trajectories from the initial conditions and the infered paramters.
+`unfold` program is used to run the model and estimate the gene expression trajectories from the initial conditions and the infered parameters.

 	unfold -a 0.001 -s bs -p 1 file